-- the Company's ability to comply with permitting and regulatory requirements related to exploration, and development of its projects in Bolivia, Peru and Canada; - the ongoing volatility of the novel coronavirus ("COVID-19") outbreak as a global pandemic and the potential impact of COVID-19 (including COVID-19 variants) on the Company's operations; - the Company's drill program at the Iska Iska Project (as defined herein) for 2022 and beyond; - the Company's exploration and development program at the Iska Iska Project; - the effect of the new Mining and Metallurgy Law (Ley de Mineria y Metalurgia) enacted by Law No. 535 on May 28, 2014 by the Bolivian government on the Company's current and future operations at the Iska Iska Project; - the anticipation that mineral resources at the Iska Iska Project can be developed with limited, systematic, underground drilling and channel sampling; - the Company's ability to meet the requirements for the maintenance of each of its mining concessions; - the Company's ability to continue accessing the surface lands overlying its concessions; - the Company's ability to secure required permitting approvals from relevant regulatory bodies in Bolivia, Peru and Canada;
+- the Company's ability to comply with permitting and regulatory requirements related to exploration, and development of its projects in Bolivia, Peru and Canada; - the Company's drill program at the Iska Iska Project (as defined herein) for 2022 and beyond; - the Company's exploration and development program at the Iska Iska Project; - the effect of the new Mining and Metallurgy Law (Ley de Mineria y Metalurgia) enacted by Law No. 535 on May 28, 2014 by the Bolivian government on the Company's current and future operations at the Iska Iska Project; - the anticipation that mineral resources at the Iska Iska Project can be developed with limited, systematic, underground drilling and channel sampling; - the Company's ability to meet the requirements for the maintenance of each of its mining concessions; - the Company's ability to continue accessing the surface lands overlying its concessions; - the Company's ability to secure required permitting approvals from relevant regulatory bodies in Bolivia, Peru and Canada; - the Company's ability to manage and/or mitigate any environmental and/or social risks associated with the development of any of its projects to the mining stage, as well as through mine construction and operation;

-- the Company's ability to manage and/or mitigate any environmental and/or social risks associated with the development of any of its projects to the mining stage, as well as through mine construction and operation; - the estimated capital and operating costs associated with the exploration, development, construction and operation of a mine, processing plant and other facilities required to start up a mine at any of its projects; - the Company's ability to continue as a going concern; - the Company's going-forward strategy; - commodity prices; - the adequacy of the Company's working capital; - the Company's expectation that it will incur operating losses in future periods due to ongoing expenses associated with the holding, exploration and development of the Company's mineral property interests; - the Company's ability, through the application of legal norms in the respective jurisdiction, and with the support of the relevant government authorities, to prevent illegal mining activity on its concessions; - the mining assets optioned or acquired by the Company being and remaining attractive investment opportunities; - the Company's intention to retain any future earnings and other cash resources for the future development and operation of its business; and - the Company's intention not to declare or pay any cash dividends in the foreseeable future.
+- the estimated capital and operating costs associated with the exploration, development, construction and operation of a mine, processing plant and other facilities required to start up a mine at any of its projects; - the Company's ability to continue as a going concern; - the Company's going-forward strategy; - commodity prices; - the adequacy of the Company's working capital; - the Company's expectation that it will incur operating losses in future periods due to ongoing expenses associated with the holding, exploration and development of the Company's mineral property interests; - the Company's ability, through the application of legal norms in the respective jurisdiction, and with the support of the relevant government authorities, to prevent illegal mining activity on its concessions; - the mining assets optioned or acquired by the Company being and remaining attractive investment opportunities; - the Company's intention to retain any future earnings and other cash resources for the future development and operation of its business; and - the Company's intention not to declare or pay any cash dividends in the foreseeable future.

 In certain cases, forward-looking statements can be identified by the use of words such as "plans", "is expected", "scheduled", "estimates", "intends", "anticipates", or "believes", or variations of such words and phrases or state that certain actions, events or results "may", "could", "would", or "might" occur or be achieved.
 Any such forward-looking statements are based, in part, on assumptions and factors that may change, thus causing actual results or achievements to differ materially from those expressed or implied by the forward-looking statements.
-Such factors and assumptions may include, but are not limited to: assumptions concerning base and precious metal prices; cut-off grades; accuracy of any mineral resource estimates and resource modeling; timing and reliability of sampling and assay data; representativeness of mineralization; timing and accuracy of metallurgical test work; anticipated political and social conditions; impact of the COVID-19 pandemic on the Company's business and results of operations; expected government policy, including reforms, the ability to successfully raise additional capital; and other assumptions used as a basis for the preparation of the NI 43-101 technical report of Micon International Limited titled "Technical Report on the Exploration and Diamond Drilling of the Iska Iska Polymetallic Project, Sud Chichas Province, Department of Potosi, Bolivia", with an effective date of March 31, 2022 and dated May 1, 2022.
+Such factors and assumptions may include, but are not limited to: assumptions concerning base and precious metal prices; cut-off grades; accuracy of any mineral resource estimates and resource modeling; timing and reliability of sampling and assay data; representativeness of mineralization; timing and accuracy of metallurgical test work; anticipated political and social conditions; impact of global health crises on the Company's business and results of operations; expected government policy, including reforms, the ability to successfully raise additional capital; and other assumptions used as a basis for the preparation of the NI 43-101 technical report of Micon International Limited titled "Technical Report on the Exploration and Diamond Drilling of the Iska Iska Polymetallic Project, Sud Chichas Province, Department of Potosi, Bolivia", with an effective date of March 31, 2022 and dated May 1, 2022.